 - A willingness to commit to periodically reading and discussing dense political materials.

 - A willingness to commit to crafting multiple persuasive letters and written works during the course of the fellowship.

 - Mastery of, or willingness to master, Microsoft Word, Google Documents, Gmail, Facebook, Twitter (and other internet and computer tools).

 ***Thank you to all who applied!
 We are currently reviewing applications and will be in contact with you shortly***

 - A resume

 - A cover letter explaining your interest in and qualification for the fellowship, and

-- A short (2 pages or fewer) personal statement describing either (1) a specific public or institutional policy that has impacted you, your family, or your community or (2) your vision of how you would end mass incarceration through policy.
+A short (2 pages or fewer) personal statement describing either (1) a specific law or jail/prison policy that has impacted you, your family, or your community or (2) your vision of how you would end mass incarceration through policy.

 Please submit and questions and all requested documents to Policy Manager Sabina Crocette at: email@example.com